Samsung/TizenRT/README.md

 ## How to build

-TizenRT provides an interactive tool (*dbuild.sh*) where you are prompted to select a option among multiple choices.
+TizenRT provides an interactive tool (*dbuild.sh*) where you are prompted to select an option among multiple choices.
 According to your selection, it consecutively provides next-step options.
 When you become familiar to the TizenRT build system, you may use the *dbuild.sh* script with a specific build option.